tabe/rhosa/README.md

 ## Example

-This is an example, based on the outline at Figure 1 of \[2\], which shows you how to use rhosa’s functions in the simplest way.
+This is an example, based on the outline at Figure 1 of \[2\], which shows how to use rhosa’s functions in the simplest way.

 First of all, let’s load and attach rhosa.